Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Run

-1. Make sure you have Docker, Docker Compose, and JDK version 17 installed on your local machine.
+1. Make sure you have Docker, Docker Compose, and a JDK (Java Development Kit) v17 or newer installed on your local machine.
 2. From the [`examples/quickstart`](/examples/quickstart/) folder, run the following:

    ```sh